NFL Power Rankings 2017: Appraising All 32 Teams Before Week 1

 Matthew Stafford is 5-46 against teams that finish with a winning record, 1-25 on the road.2017-8-29 02:45:26

 Stafford isn't the problem.
 Without him engineering eight game-winning drives, the Lions wouldn't have sniffed the postseason.
-They needed his heroics to overcome the NFL's No. 30 rushing offense and a defense which finished dead last in DVOA.
+They needed his heroics to overcome the NFL's No. 30 rushing offense and a defense that finished dead last in DVOA.

 Free-agent signings Paul Worrilow and Cornelius Washington should help the front seven, and rookies Jarrad Davis and Teez Tabor could fill major defensive deficiencies.
 But it may take time before those additions yield results.